naatak/naatak.github.io/_posts/2015-03-01-why-the-play-show-convener.markdown

 ---
 layout: post
 date: 2015-03-01
-title: "Why We Chose The Play: Ahmed Mohielden (Show Convener)"
+title: "Why We Chose The Play: Ahmed Mohieldin (Show Convener)"
 author: Eli Cory
 thumbnail: "http://pennaataktheatre.com/images/ahmed.jpg"
 excerpt: "Third installment of why the board chose The Who & The What by Ayad Akhtar.
 Our new TACe chair's take!"
 ---

-Ahmed Mohielden
+Ahmed Mohieldin
 ===============

 #####**1.
 Who are you?
 What is your position on the Board?
 What does that even mean?**